google/codeworld/web/help/GuideUnit1.md

     ~~~~~

     This type signature tells you that the only argument of `solidCircle`
-    is a number and the result is a picture.
+    is a number and that the result is a picture.

     Here's an example of a program that uses `solidCircle`.